Learn

 Database replication is the process of creating copies of a database and storing them across various on-premises or cloud destinations.
 It improves data availability and accessibility.
 Every user connected to the system can access copies of the same (up-to-date) data.

-Database replication is an ongoing process.
-If a user accesses and changes data in the source database, those changes are synced to the replicated databases.
-This ensures users are always working with the latest and most accurate data.
+Replication is an ongoing 24/7 process.
+When a user changes the source database, those changes are synchronized to the replicated databases.
+This ensures that all users always work with the latest and most accurate data.

 How is database replication different from data replication?

-Data replication refers to the data you’re replicating.
-It’s what you’re copying over to your data warehouse or data lake.
-Examples can include structured data like customer information and operational data produced by your organization from various applications.
+Data replication (different from “database replication”) refers to the specific data you’re replicating, such as copying it over to your data warehouse or data lake.
+This can include structured data like customer information and operational data generated by your organization’s various applications.
+Some databases offer replication as a built-in feature and others require additional software, such as Fivetran, to handle the replication responsibilities.

-In some cases, it makes sense to replicate specific types of data.
-As an example, if you operate a chain of stores, you might replicate data from your transactional database or a CRM application to a cloud destination where it can be analyzed and mined for useful insights.
+In some cases, replicating specific types of data makes sense.
+If you operate a chain of stores, you might need to replicate data from your transactional database or CRM application to a cloud destination for analysis and valuable insights.
+A transactional replication strategy allows for real-time or near real-time data synchronization to support dynamic business operations and decision-making processes.

-In contrast, database replication involves making an identical copy of a table in a database or even the whole database.
-One could say that database replication is always homogeneous — uses the same technologies — whereas data replication can be heterogeneous.
+Conversely, database replication involves making an identical copy of a table or even the entire database.
+Database replication is typically homogeneous, using the same technologies, whereas data replication can be heterogeneous, involving different technologies.

 How does database replication work?